Applications for Submissions are listed below.

 The purpose of allowing e-poster presentations is to provide a platform for the dissemination of scholarly work for those who are unable to attend this conference in person.

 How and where will e-posters be displayed?

 E-posters must be submitted by no later than August 1, 2022, to be included in the conference program.
 This submission date will allow the conference committee to review and approve of all submissions and to have them properly posted on the LDW website under the designated E-Poster section for review by conference participants.

 What specifications do I need to be aware of for e-posters?

 Please prepare your e-poster presentation in accordance with the below specifications.
 Please do not enable document encryption or password protection.
 The e-poster should be no more than 15 slides as beyond that it is difficult to sustain the attention of your audience.
 Focus your slides on the most critical information while highlighting the points that will have the largest impact on praxis.

 The presentation must be in PowerPoint Show (PPSX) and no Prezi presentations will be accepted.

 How do I create a PowerPoint Show?

 Microsoft provides training for this type of PowerPoint.
 Click here to view.

 Please note that once you record the PowerPoint, you will need to save it using the following file format indicator .PPSX.
-When you save start with SAVE AS then select FILE FORMAT at the bottom on the screen.
+When you save start with SAVE AS then select FILE FORMAT at the bottom of the screen.
 Using the Dropdown Menu select POWERPOINT SHOW (.ppsx).
 You now have a movie of your PowerPoint so that your audience can see and hear you give your talk.

 Guidelines for a slide show that is disability-friendly

 Font: Times New Roman 16 point or higher.